PistonDevelopers/glfw-sys/README.md

 For normal applications, you only need to care about 2 features:
-1. `src_build` - if you want to build from source. adds around 10 seconds of build time.
+1. `src-build` - if you want to build from source. adds around 10 seconds of build time.
-2. `static_link` - if you want to link statically.
-On linux, this requires `src_build` too, so prefer dynamic linking during development for faster compile times.
+2. `static-link` - if you want to link statically.
+On linux, this requires `src-build` too, so prefer dynamic linking during development for faster compile times.

 ### Features